Del Rey Reveals Cover to Timothy Zahn’s Next Star Wars Novel, Thrawn Ascendancy: Chaos Rising

 Recent Comments

-- dcbaok on Happy Thanksgiving From All of Us at Tor.com!
-52 mins ago
+- jlsigman on The Mandalorian Tries to Do Things the Old-Fashioned Way in Chapter 4, “Sanctuary” 45 mins ago

-- spoonfan on “Whatever it takes” — Avengers: Endgame 56 mins ago
+- GarretH on Star Trek: Deep Space Nine Rewatch: “Paradise” 58 mins ago

-- ChristopherLBennett on “Whatever it takes” — Avengers: Endgame 1 hour ago
+- ChristopherLBennett on Star Trek: Picard Countdown Comic Reveals Will Riker’s Replacement 1 hour ago

-- BillReynolds on Michael Moorcock’s Elric Saga Optioned for TV 1 hour ago

-- Mr. Vathek on All the New Science Fiction Books Coming out in December!
-2 hours ago
+- Dave on Five Amusing A.I.
+Characters Who Should All Definitely Hang Out 2 hours ago

-- BillReynolds on The Many Adventures of Tom Swift by “Victor Appleton” 2 hours ago
+- necessary_eagle on How to Explain the Sudden Appearance of Anthropomorphic Characters in Your Story 2 hours ago